Welcome to today's edition of the Rush 24-7 podcast.

 Bradley asks, was this rally necessary to defeat a bill that George W. Bush doesn't even support?

-Mickey Kouse, uh blogger, answers the question yes, there's certainly a good chance that a tough enforcement only bill that George W. Bush does not support will pass, uh, and uh and this rally will help it.
+Mickey Kaus, a blogger, answers the question, yes, there's certainly a good chance that a tough enforcement only bill that George W. Bush does not support will pass, and this rally will help it.

-Meaning, uh is this gonna wake people up in Congress to understand just exactly what we're facing when you've got this many illegals demanding that that status not change, and that there be no crackdown, and that there be no tough enforcement, with more Mexican flags flying than American flags at these rallies.
+Meaning, is this going to wake people up in Congress to understand just exactly what we're facing when you've got this many illegals demanding that that status not change and that there be no crackdown and that there be no tough enforcement with more Mexican flags flying than American flags at these rallies?

-Before I go to break, I gotta I gotta congratulate a couple sports friends.
+Before I go to break, I got to congratulate a couple sports friends.

-George Mason uh has fur made the final four, the NCAA basketball tournament for the first time in its history.
+George Mason has made the final four, the NCAA basketball tournament for the first time in its history.

 So congratulations to Dr. Williams and all of you who are George Mason fans.

-Stephen Ames won the uh players' championship yesterday up at uh Sawgrass.
+Stephen Ames won the Players' Championship yesterday up at Sawgrass.

 I played with Stephen Ames the first round this year out at the Bob Hope Chrysler Classic.

-And I've I've never had more fun in a pro-am round with Stephen Ames and his brother Robbie.
+And I've never had more fun in a pro-am round with Stephen Ames and his brother, Robbie.

 Robbie's a caddy.

-They were in town two weeks or three weeks ago for the for the Honda Classic, which is played right up the road here.
+They were in town two weeks or three weeks ago for the Honda Classic, which is played right up the road here.

-And uh they came over to the uh fashionable ocean side uh uh uh abode uh for dinner.
+And they came over to the fashionable oceanside abode for dinner.

-And uh it was then that I learned that Steve Stephen, they're both from Trinidad and Tobago.
+And it was then that I learned that Stephen, they're both from Trinidad and Tobago.

 I always confused Jamaica with Trinidad and Tobago.

-They came over, I got uh Stephen was was so much fun, and Robbie, too, so helpful in that round out of out of the Bob Hope.
+And Robbie, too, so helpful in that round out of the Bob Hope.

-So when that happened, and I would uh I would react to it by waving big time bending over and so forth.
+So when that happened, and I would react to it by waving big time, bending over, and so forth.

 So he started imitating me and the way I was reacting to the crowd.

-And uh we just we just had a fabulous, fabulous time, and and he and his uh brother and his brother's wife came to dinner, and it was then we learned the story that Stephen's uh wife, who's from Calgary, had lost uh two-thirds or three-fourths of a lung due to lung cancer, uh, never smoked.
+And it was then we learned the story that Stephen's wife, who's from Calgary, had lost two-thirds or three-fourths of a lung due to lung cancer, never smoked, and didn't make a big deal out of that story publicly until yesterday.

 They're just nice as they can be.

-It was it's been a pleasure to get to know them, and uh I just proud as I could be watching this thing unfold yesterday afternoon, because it uh couldn't happen to two nicer people.
+And I was as proud as I could be watching this thing unfold yesterday afternoon because it couldn't happen to two nicer people.

-Quick timeout, we will be back and continue after this on the Rush Limball program.
+We will be back and continue after this on the Rush Limbaugh program.

 Stay with us.

-Want to warn you people out there the drive-by media loves this ill illegal immigration protest story.
+I want to warn you people out there, the drive-by media loves this illegal immigration protest story.

-They love oh, it's uh they absolutely love it, and so you're gonna be getting uh a lot of it.
+And so you're going to be getting a lot of it.

-And we're gonna be we're gonna be treated as stories of great heroism courage, bucking the odds among these protesters.
+And we're going to be treated to stories of great heroism, courage, bucking the odds among these protesters.

-I don't know what they're gonna correct in uh in the New York Times this week, but they'll obviously it's gone two weeks in a row having to having to totally disavow two stories.
+I don't know what they're going to correct in the New York Times this week, but they'll obviously gone two weeks in a row having to totally disavow two stories.

-Uh Partha Banergy, the director of the New Jersey Immigration Policy Network, who was in Washington yesterday to help plan more nationwide protests on April 10th, said it's unbelievable.
+Partha Benerjee, the director of the New Jersey Immigration Policy Network, who was in Washington yesterday to help plan more nationwide protests on April the 10th, said it's unbelievable.

 People are joining in so spontaneously, it's almost like the immigrants have risen.